neilenns-projects/zse-training-academy/content/developing-s1/m1-welcome-to-zse/airspace-classes/index.md

 {{< tab >}}

-{{< figure src="class-e-from-other-than-700-agl.png" alt="Section of a chart depicting Class E from other than 700 AGL" caption="Class E from other than 700AGL" >}}
+{{< figure src="class-e-from-other-than-700-agl.png" alt="Section of a chart depicting Class E from other than 700 AGL" caption="Class E from other than 700 AGL" >}}

 {{< /tab >}}

 {{< tab >}}

-{{< figure src="class-e-from-700-agl.png" alt="Section of a chart depicting Class E from other than 700 AGL" caption="Class E from other than 700AGL" >}}
+{{< figure src="class-e-from-700-agl.png" alt="Section of a chart depicting Class E from other than 700 AGL" caption="Class E from other than 700 AGL" >}}

 {{< /tab >}}